Case Study

 Want to understand the process first?
 See how we work →

-COO, Deep Purple AI Consulting
+CTO, Deep Purple AI Consulting

-In 2023, as CTO of Reactable AI, Barry architected and built an autonomous AI marketing engine from the ground up — a self-learning system that generates and optimises marketing campaigns across channels.
+In 2023, as CTO of Reactable AI, Barry architected and built an autonomous AI marketing engine from the ground up, a self-learning system that generates and optimises marketing campaigns across channels.
 This was one of Ireland's earliest production deployments of autonomous AI agents, requiring him to design systems where AI made real decisions with real consequences.

 We use cookies to ensure our website works properly and to help us improve it.
 You can accept all cookies or customise your preferences.
 See our Cookie Policy for details.